Document Type : Case Report

 Figure 2.
 Several steps of placing a penile implant surgery (1 to 3).

-The outer layer of mesh is formed by placing longitudinal DACRON vascular mesh to fill up the gaps between GORTEX and saving the normal function of erection via their flexible nature of DACRON mesh.
+The outer layer of mesh is formed by placing longitudinal DACRON vascular mesh to fill up the gaps between GORTEX and save the normal function of erection via the flexible nature of DACRON mesh.
 The logic behind the technique is based on the difference between a balloon and a tire.
 Both of them are flexible when they are flat, but when they are inflated, their rigidity is not equal because of the different strengths of the material.

-Finally, the skin was repaired by Monocryl and the patient was discharged after one week of having a foley catheter and ten days of medication (Figure 3).
+Finally, the skin was repaired by Monocryl, and the patient was discharged after one week of having a foley catheter and ten days of medication (Figure 3).

 Figure 3.
 The status of the patient after three months.